Covered in this doc

 Linking Percy projects with GitHub repositories

-The Percy GitHub app will automatically update the pull request summary if there are visual differences needing review, and will show which team member approved them.
+The Percy GitHub app will update the pull request summary if there are visual differences needing review, and will show which team member approved them.
 It will also help us provide smarter comparisons for you, by picking more relevant base builds.

 Navigate to your Organization Settings > Integrations.